sousa-a/sousa-a.github.io/_projects/1_project.md

 </html><br>

 ### 1.4 Nomenclature standardization
-Numpy arrays containing unique entries for each variable were created and exported to individual csv files.<br> Extensive analyses conducted in Microsoft Excel allowed the construction of several dictionaries produced to standardize nomenclatures and to allow further transformations<br>
+Numpy arrays containing unique entries for each variable were created and exported to individual csv files.<br> Extensive analyses conducted in Microsoft Excel allowed the construction of several dictionaries produced to standardize nomenclatures and to allow further transformations<br><br>

 ### 1.5 Data anonymization
 Although this is a fictional dataset, we used the random module to generate alphanumeric sequences in order to replace a patient name list created previously using the Faker package (https://faker.readthedocs.io/).<br>